jsx-eslint/eslint-plugin-react/docs/rules/no-unknown-property.md

 🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

-In JSX all DOM properties and attributes should be camelCased to be consistent with standard JavaScript style.
+In JSX most DOM properties and attributes should be camelCased to be consistent with standard JavaScript style.
 This can be a possible source of error if you are used to writing plain HTML.
+Only `data-*` and `aria-*` attributes are usings hyphens and lowercase letters in JSX.

 ## Rule Details